nccgroup/sobelow/README.md

 A finding is typically marked "low confidence" if it looks like a function could be used insecurely, but it cannot reliably be determined if the function accepts user-supplied input.
-That is to say, green findings are not secure, they just require greater manual validation.
+That is to say, if a finding is marked green, it may be critically insecure, but it will require greater manual validation.

 **Note:** This project is in constant development, and additional vulnerabilities will be flagged as time goes on.